双指针技巧秒杀七道链表题目

 and p2

-moves to the end of the list, it has moved n - k
+reaches the end of the list, having moved n - k

 // return the k-th node from the end of the linked list